cosmos/cosmos-sdk/docs/concepts/using-the-sdk/simulation.md

 ## Simulation commands

-The simulation app has different commands, each of it tests a different failure type:
+The simulation app has different commands, each of which tests a different failure type:

 - `FullAppSimulation`: General simulation mode.
 Runs the chain and the specified operations for a given number of blocks.
 Tests that there're no `panics` on the simulation.
 - `AppStateDeterminism`: Checks that all the nodes return the same values, in the same order.